MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/add-manage-eventstream-destinations.md

 - **Workspace** - The workspace name where your lakehouse is located.
 - **Lakehouse** – The lakehouse where transformed data needs to be routed for data analysis/warehousing.
 - **Delta table** – Destination table within the lakehouse.
-- **Data format** – The format of real-time events that is sent to your lakehouse.
+- **Input data format** – The format of real-time events that is sent to your lakehouse.
 - **Open event processor** – It's where event transformation is defined.

     :::image type="content" source="./media/event-streams-destination/eventstream-destinations-lakehouse.png" alt-text="Screenshot showing the lakehouse destination type." lightbox="./media/event-streams-destination/eventstream-destinations-lakehouse.png" :::